SHAP 2026

 Presentation title

-A short summary of your proposed talk
+A summary of your proposed talk

 Organisational affiliation